nautobot/nautobot-app-golden-config/README.md

 The compliance overview will provide a per device and feature overview on the compliance of your network devices.
 ![Compliance Overview](./docs/img/compliance-overview.png)

-Drilling into a specfic device and feature, you can get an immediate detailed understanding of your device.
+Drilling into a specific device and feature, you can get an immediate detailed understanding of your device.
 ![Compliance Device](./docs/img/compliance-device.png)

 ![Compliance Feature](./docs/img/compliance-feature.png)